 In terms of facilitating the above tips, the coordination of accounts data and maintaining healthy financial information can be orchestrated by a few key players in the business:

-1. Internal CFO/Finance Manager – If you already employ an internal CFO or Finance Manager, they should typically have experience, or the expertise, to perform year-end adjustments and reviews.
+- Internal CFO/Finance Manager – If you already employ an internal CFO or Finance Manager, they should typically have experience or the expertise to perform year-end adjustments and reviews.

-Further, these practices, when added to the toolbelt of your accounts data management, may significantly improve the workload and performance of your auditors.
-Even the smallest mistake or missing piece of information can impact a business’s revenue or see you incur unnecessary, additional costs.
+Furthermore, these practices, when added to the toolbelt of your accounts’ data management, may significantly improve the workload and performance of your auditors.
+Even the smallest mistake or missing piece of information can impact a business’s revenue or incur unnecessary additional costs.

 Engaging external accounts services on a regular basis to ensure reporting is accurate throughout the year, not just at year-end after the completion of your annual audit, can be tantamount to the success of the business.
 Aligning yourself with trusted professionals, such as an external accountant or outsourced CFO service, can significantly decrease your likelihood of incorrect financial information ever again.